What Businesses in Tennessee and Across the U.S. Can Take From Virginia’s New Consumer Data Protection Act

 Several other states have pending bills or are considering adopting similar legislation regarding personal data protection and consumer privacy rights.
 As these laws form a patchwork of varying standards across the U.S., a practical solution for some businesses may be to adopt policies and procedures that apply to all consumers, regardless of state of residency, following the most protective and restrictive requirements.
 However, businesses that have complied with CCPA or GDPR should not assume they already comply with the new Virginia law, as each law has its nuances.
 Online businesses, including those based in our home state of Tennessee, should review their current privacy policies and practices and take steps to prepare for these anticipated new laws.

-If your business has questions related to personal data protection measures and consumer privacy laws, please reach out to a member of our Cybersecurity and Data Privacy team, such as Willa Kalaidjian or Cal Marshall.
+If your business has questions related to personal data protection measures and consumer privacy laws, please reach out to Cal Marshall or a member of our Cybersecurity and Data Privacy team.
 Our attorneys have broad experience in data protection and privacy matters, and they often advise businesses of all sizes and industries on best practices and tailored strategies.